zainallaboun/Toshiba-Libretto/README.md

 Features of the Libretto 20:

 - It weighed 840 grams and was one third the size of an A4 paper.
 It's measurments were 210mm x 115mm x 34mm and ran using Windows 95.

+- The CPU was equal to a 75 MHz DX4 processor and it had 8 MB of memory.
+This memory could be increased to a total of 20 MB.

+- As for the GPU, the Libretto could dsiplay a total of 65, 536 colors at once and provided a rapid-speed graphics accelerator.